Lugus: Depictions

 No images of Lugus are known.
 However, a number of figures have been proposed to represent Lugus.
 A Gallo-Roman silver cup from Lyon is decorated with a number of figures, including a human counting money next to a raven.
-Pierre Wuilleumier identified the human figure as Mercury/Lugus, whereas J.-J. Hatt identified the raven as Apollo/Lugus.
+Pierre Wuilleumier identified the human figure as Mercury/Lugus, whereas Jean-Jacques Hatt identified the raven as Apollo/Lugus.
 Paula Powers Coe argued that the depiction of Mercury on an altar from Reims could be Lugus, as a rat (Gaulish lucot) is depicted above Mercury, perhaps punning on Lugus's native name.
 Arguing from an association between Irish Lugh and pigs, Gwenaël Le Duc has proposed that the Euffigneix statue (of a Gaulish boar-god) is a representation of Lugus.

 Later mythology

 Lugh in Irish mythology

-Lugh Lamfhota (literally, "Long-armed Lugh") is an Irish mythological figure from the Mythological Cycle and the Ulster Cycle.
+Lugh Lamfhota (literally, "Long-armed Lugh") is an Irish mythological figure of the Mythological Cycle and the Ulster Cycle.
 He is portrayed as a leading member of the Tuatha Dé Danann, a supernatural race in medieval Irish literature often thought to represent euhemerized pre-Christian deities.
 Alongside Fionn mac Cumhaill and Cú Chulainn (Lugh's supernatural son), he is one of the three great heroes of the Irish mythological tradition.
 The Irish celebrated Lughnasa, a harvest festival which fell on 1 August and which, according to Irish tradition, was established by Lugh in honour of his foster mother.

 Arbois de Jubainville made the connection between Lugh and Lugus.
-He adduced two connections between Irish Lugh and Celtic Lugus.
+Beyond the similarity in names, he adduced two connections between Irish Lugh and Celtic Lugus.
 Firstly, he drew attention to the (above discussed) correspondence between Lugh's epithet Samildánach ("master of all arts") and Caesar's description of Gaulish Mercury.
 Secondly, he pointed out that an annual concillium of the Gauls in Lugdunum/Lyon, instituted in 12 BCE in honour of the emperor Augustus, fell on exactly the same day as Lughnasa.
 He suggested that both must ultimately derive from a Celtic festival in honour of Lugus.
 Recent scholarship has tended to dismiss this as a coincidence.
-There are a number of reasons 1 August may have been chosen for a festival in honour of Augustus: the month bore his name and the date was the anniversary of his political victory over Antony and Cleopatra.
-Maier has pointed out that the Continental Celts used a lunar calendar, whereas the Irish used a solar calendar, so continuity of a seasonal festival would be unlikely.
+There are a number of reasons 1 August may have been chosen for a festival in honour of Augustus: it was the calends of the month which bore his name and the anniversary of his political victory over Antony and Cleopatra.
+Maier has pointed out that evidence exists showing Continental Celts used a lunar calendar, or a lunisolar calendar whereas evidence for an Irish solar calendar also exists, so continuity of a seasonal festival would be unlikely throughout the Celtic world.